sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 When a prefix didn't match any of those sources, I looked at the network itself.
 I could use the **[IXP](https://en.wikipedia.org/wiki/Internet_exchange_point) [Next-Hop](https://www.noction.com/blog/bgp-next-hop)** where they are announced, or parse **[BGP Communities](https://networklessons.com/bgp/bgp-communities-explained)** for geographical hints.
 If THAT fell short, my final fallback leveraged historical **WHOIS** backups.

 To handle address space that remained unattributed to a specific city, I applied a 'footprint' heuristic which assigned those IPs to every city where the network maintained a physical peering presence.
 While a network might not literally announce every prefix at every IXP, this approach ensures that major connectivity hubs were credited for the logical weight they are capable of serving.

-There were many issues that I stumbled headfirst into when trying to attribute certain prefixes.
-For example, I had to add some safety checks to prevent "IP swallowing."
-For instance, there's a massive `0.0.0.0/0` block often pinned to Australia in the APNIC database.
-The `0.0.0.0/0` prefix would match *every single IPv4 address*.
-Without filtering for broad prefixes (anything with a mask length < 8), that one entry would incorrectly claim the entire global IP space for Australia.
-I know they have a lot of open space down there, but that seemed excessive.

 The priority ended up being this:
 1. RFC 8805 Geofeeds